 Today's world is profoundly affected by war and conflict.
-In 2023, the Uppsala Conflict Data Program (UCDP) documented 59 state-based conflicts - the highest number since 1946.
+In 2023, the Uppsala Conflict Data Program (UCDP) documented 59 statebased conflicts1 - the highest number since 1946.
 While global attention often focuses on interstate wars, such as Russia's full-scale invasion of Ukraine, the vast majority of contemporary conflicts are intrastate.
 Of these 59 conflicts, only two - Russia-Ukraine and Israel-Iran conflict - were interstate wars, while the remaining 57 were intrastate conflicts (civil wars), devastating countries across the globe (Davies et al. 2024).

-Some of the most serious include the war in Sudan, which has triggered the world's largest humanitarian crisis, the M23 rebellion in Eastern Democratic Republic of Congo (DRC), the protected conflict in Myanmar and the Syrian civil war.
+Some of the most serious include the war in Sudan, which has triggered the world's largest humanitarian crisis, the M23 rebellion in Eastern Democratic Republic of Congo (DRC), the protected conflict in Myanmar and the Syrian civil war.2

 Beyond the immense human suffering, war has profound and lasting effects on human development.
 The effects of war persist for decades.
 Armed conflict is the leading driver of food insecurity (GRFC, 2022), obstructs efforts to eradicate poverty, and reverses progress in child mortality and environmental sustainability (Gates et al. 2012).
 War fuels inequality (Bircan, Brück, and Vothknecht 2017) and is the main driver of the steady rise in forcibly displaced persons (UNHCR 2022).
-These factors, in turn, heighten the risk of countries a conflict with "contested incompatibility that concerns government and/or territory where the use of armed force between two parties, of which at least one is the government of a state, results in at least 25 battle-related deaths in one calendar year".
+These factors, in turn, heighten the risk of countries

+1 In this report, we use the UCDP definition of a state-based armed conflict, which refers to a conflict with "contested incompatibility that concerns government and/or territory where the use of armed force between two parties, of which at least one is the government of a state, results in at least 25 battle-related deaths in one calendar year".
 We focus on civil wars, using the terms armed conflict and civil war interchangeably.

-In this report, we use the UCDP definition of a state-based armed conflict, which refers to a conflict with "contested incompatibility that concerns government and/or territory where

-This report's focus on civil war excludes certain breaches of international law, such as Russia's occupation of Ukrainian territory.
+2 This report's focus on civil war excludes certain breaches of international law, such as Russia's occupation of Ukrainian territory.
 However, international humanitarian law (IHL) remains highly relevant in civil war contexts.
 One notorious example is the use of starvation as a weapon of war by warring parties in Sudan.
 While this report does not explicitly focus on IHL, it is important to recognize that IHL applies not only to war between states but also to civil wars.